eyoo2/flightdelayprediction/README.md

+## About this project:
+This project aims to find a supervised regression and or classification model that best predicts domestic flight delays at U.S. airports based on data from the past 15 years.
+Put simply, the main question for this project is the following: What factors contribute to flight delays?
+Identifying factors, both controllable and uncontrollable, can inform passengers of best ways to prepare for and predict flight delays.
+This knowledge can also help airlines mitigate flight delays to save money and stress.

 ## Data collection:
 scraper.ipynb is a script created to automate data collection for this project.
 Data is collected from the Bureau of Transportation Statistics
 (“Reporting Carrier On-Time Performance (1987-present)”) by running a headless browser using Selenium webdriver. <br />